Can't Get Comfortable In Your Chair? Here's What You Can Do

 In other words, forget about the back rest and use the wooden frame of chairs as a firm support.
 That makes it easier to keep your pelvis from tucking under your spine and your back ending in a C shape.

-And careful how you position your legs, Couch says.
+And be careful how you position your legs, Couch says.
 "The big trick is to have your knees below the hip socket."

-Most people think the knee and hips should be at the same level, Couch says, so that the angle between your torso and legs is 90 degrees.
+Most people think the knees and hips should be at the same level, Couch says, so that the angle between your torso and legs is 90 degrees.

 But you'll be more comfortable — and less likely to slump — if that angle is bigger than 90 degrees, Couch says.
 "Something like 120 degrees," she says.